10 Netiquette Guidelines Online Students Need to Know

 Practice makes perfect

 You’ve just completed your crash course in netiquette guidelines, so go out there and post like the well-mannered student you are!
-If you’re looking for more assistance as you navigate your online courses, you’ll want to check out our article, “9 Surprising Student Resources You Didn’t Know Rasmussen College Offered.”
+If you’re looking to get started in an online program, check out the fully-online degree options at Rasmussen University.

 EDITOR’S NOTE: This article was originally published in 2014.
 It has since been updated.